 Peer Response

-(The response of at least one classmate to your assembled work: what they think your work represents and what career they believe you are seeking.
-The feedback should be at least a paragraph long. )The contents of this portfolio lead me to believe that you are pursuing a design-based career.
+The contents of this portfolio lead me to believe that you are pursuing a design-based career.
 The smile bakery logo, and the design of stethoscope packages, also the Christmas card are very impressive and would be sure to impress a potential employer that is looking for someone who possesses drawing skills.
 I’m not sure whether the 3D works are getting your overall portfolio to look better or not, but if I were you, I would more focus and work on the visual design.
-After going over all works even under the work to add, I like to say that overall, I think the examples here do a fine job of demonstrating your capabilities as a visual artist and make up a good first draft of a future portfoli.portfolio
+After going over all works even under the work to add, I like to say that overall, I think the examples here do a fine job of demonstrating your capabilities as a visual artist and make up a good first draft of a future portfolio.

 -Mi Seon Kwon